 Indeed, Colorado abounds with the exciting road trips and weekend getaways that starts on the outskirts of Denver.
 The Mt.
 Evans Scenic Byway, located near Idaho Springs, is just one of them.

-The famous “fourteener” also entices the most desperate city enthusiasts.
+The famous “fourteener” can even entice hardcore city enthusiasts.
 These may skip hiking altogether.
 Instead, they base in Idaho Springs, enjoy this little town’s hospitality, and adventure along the scenic byway in a more relaxed manner, admiring the panoramic views from the car.

 4. Golden Gate Canyon State Park